tritania/Stables/README.md

-HorseTeleport
+Stables
 =============

-A Bukkit plugin to allow teleportation of horses on Minecraft multiplayer servers
+A Bukkit plugin that adds more features to horses on Minecraft multiplayer servers

 ## Commands ##
 * /htpa playername      Allows the sender to teleport his friend on his horse to him